 Becoming discouraged, the famous Highlands Ranch windmill sits directly behind and to the East where I’m standing.
 Ah-ha that’s where color and clouds are hiding.
 Not bad, but I wasn’t pleased with the “find a nice foreground” part of my assignment.
 Plus that “interesting” cloud is just a contrail.

-The next two mornings I spent bundled up at the top of the hill just a couple of block the other direction from our house.
+The next two mornings I spent bundled up at the top of the hill just a couple of blocks the other direction from our house.
 Feeling very clever with the Colorado Flag as my foreground, I might as well have stayed in bed with my coffee.
 Again, nothing interesting to make this photo pop.
 Flat…blah…yawn.

 Back at it the next morning and about 15 minutes earlier, and finally some clouds to illuminate Mt.
 Evans.
 I made sure the flag was closer to the edge of the photo as to not distract, and clicked away.
 Being down to the wire, this is the photo I chose.
 Even though this is looking West, we do have some spectacular sunrise effects over the mountains.
 When the sun comes up, those mountains just glow with some even more spectacular cloud formations than you’re seeing in this photo.